 It's the question we get asked everyday: "Hey, I need a wetsuit, what have you got that would be good for me?"
 Great question, but to get the ideal answer you need to ask yourself: What, Where, When & How?

-Following this interactive product finder will help determine a range of products suitable to your conditions.
+Following this 3 step interactive product finder will help determine a range of products suitable to your activity and conditions.

 what water temperatures are you in?